shawngraham/presentations/anasazi/anasazi.md

 ![Agent Based Model](anasazi/aa_interface.png)

+The black box of agent based models

 Note: abm: how it works, how archaeologists use them. problem of abm: noone engages with them; too black-box

 ---

 ![games that play themselves](anasazi/simmap.png)

+Games that play themselves?
+Insert humans!

 Note: abm games that play themselves, thus our response: insert the human into the game!